Ledger Hardware Wallets New Zealand

 When using a Ledger, or any hardware wallet for that matter – private keys are stored on the physical device and there is essentially an ‘air lock’ between the hardware wallet and your phone or computer.
 This is important because any device which connects to the internet can be infected with malware, which can be used to extract your private keys (if someone knows your private keys, they have full access to your crypto assets).

 When you want to make a transaction this is initiated on your phone or laptop (you enter the receiving address, amount of tokens etc) and then the transaction details are sent to the hardware wallet to be externally signed off.
-Once you confirm the transaction details and sign off on the transaction with your hardware wallet, the signed transaction is sent back to the device where the transaction initiated and from there the network will begin processing it.
+Once you confirm the transaction details and sign off on the transaction with your wallet, the signed transaction is sent back to the device where the transaction initiated and from there the network will begin processing it.

 LCD Screen: